FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

     ```bash
     bin/wp redis info
     ```
-1. the `bin/cache-show` script might help
+1. The `bin/cache-show` script might help
 1. You're on your own (for now) to make sure the cache is flushed or otherwise doesn't interfere with your expectations when you switch environments.